-Meet the Republicans who could challenge Donald Trump in 2024
+US presidential election 2024: Trump's top Republican challengers

 Pro-Trump rioters stormed the US Capitol in January 2021 and were heard chanting "Hang Mike Pence!".
 At one point, they were reportedly within 40ft (12m) of the vice-president.

-The two have kept their distance since then, with Mr Pence endorsing several Republican candidates this year, including Georgia Governor Brian Kemp, whose opponent Mr Trump backed.
-But Mr Pence has never directly criticised his old boss.
+The two have kept their distance since then, with Mr Pence endorsing several Republican candidates during the 2021 midterm elections, including Georgia Governor Brian Kemp, whose opponent Mr Trump backed.

 Liz Cheney